-• Treatment
+Treatment

-The American Cancer Society supports research to develop new cancer treatments, targets, and systems to monitor and treat resistant disease and to enhance opportunities in immunotherapy and precision medicine.
-To accelerate progress in cancer treatment, this priority area supports research to improve models and test interventions for prevention, tumor dormancy, recurrence, resistance, and metastasis.
+The American Cancer Society supports research to develop new cancer treatments, targets, and systems to monitor and treat cancer.
+Research in this priority could aim to improve timely access to treatment, increase participation rates of diverse populations in clinical trials. and advance the conduct of clinical trials that promote the receipt of high-quality treatment.
+To accelerate progress in cancer treatment, this priority area also supports research to improve models and test interventions for prevention, tumor dormancy, recurrence, resistance, and metastasis.
 This priority area will further generate predictive preclinical models to streamline clinical testing of combination or multi-modal therapies by funding research on tumor microenvironment, heterogeneity, microbiome, and immune escape.
-Research in this priority could aim to improve timely access to treatment, increase participation rates of diverse populations in clinical trials and advance our understanding of barriers to receipt of timely and high-quality treatment.
-Research in this priority area could include: